 Niall Ferguson for all his conservative follys has taken History to the Wall Street and now to Silicon Valley with the ‘Square and the Tower’ with mapping networks.
 When History is conversing with Neural Networks and Social Media, we know interdisciplinary thinking has moved STEM to the Humanities.
-Power, Digital, Fake News, Networks, Reformation, Enlightenment, … More History meets the Silicon Valley via Networks Narrative
+Power, Digital, Fake News, Networks, Reformation, Enlightenment, Kissinger, Trump all converging in one Networks Narrative.

 It would be interesting to imagine how historians would write about fake news and alt facts, and these digital algorithms impacting electoral discourse, as democracy in mainstream politics revolves around the ritual called elections.
 Brexit and Catexit were elections too.

 Some exciting reads are out to read up:

 The ants among elephants

 Tishani Doshi book of poems

 Dr Parthiban Muniandy book on Migration in Malaysia